52North/OGITO/README.md

   - reporting layer must be connected `user_observation` table (part of starter project database dump)
     - schema and user dialog is currently not changable
     - multiple reporting layers can be added to the project
-  - layer name can be changed but must not contain whitespace characters (group and layer)
+  - layer name can be changed but must not contain special characters or whitespace characters (group and layer)
     - all reporting layers must be published as WFS (read, update, delete)
+  - layer properties must not contain special characters or whitespace characters
+    - configure labels in the [project configuration](#project-configuration) instead
   - categories can be changed in QGIS (symbologie -> rule-based styling)
     - example rule: `"category" = 'my category'`
     - icon must be simple svg marker